babadue/cheap_meets_mistralAI/README.md

 ## Procedure:

+Update:

+There seemed to be two variations of `app.py` and `config.json`.
+One version had the YouTube-related content removed.
+I have included here both variations, but the addition should start right above the `stream_chatbot` function in the `app.py`.

-In `app.py` file, the addition starts at line 316.
+The addition starts at line 316 in my `app.py` file,  or line 197 in my `appV2.py`

 `app.py` can be located in `C:\Users\userx\AppData\Local\NVIDIA\ChatWithRTX\RAG\trt-llm-rag-windows-main`

 ```